 At the end of the dinner, I mentioned to her privately that we appreciated her service.
-I went on to say that we were all part of a faith-based, global community that focused on meaningful relationships, changed lives and giving people an opportunity to make a difference.
-She was intrigued.
-I went on to ask if I could share a true story of a huge difference made in someone's life.
+I asked if I could share a true story of a huge difference made in someone's life.
 She was eager to hear it.